hoangsonww/FRED-Data-Analysis/README.md

 npx tsx src/chatWithAI.ts
 ```

-This will start a chatbot session where you can ask questions about the banking data.
+This will start a chatbot session where you can ask questions about the FRED data.
 The chatbot will use the vectorized data from Pinecone to provide answers.
 The results will be logged in the console.

 Change the query in the `src/chatWithAI.ts` file to test different queries.